-Journal of Pediatric Neurological Disorders, an open access, peer reviewed journal which publishes scientific papers concerning the latest advances and research on how the nervous system developement, neurological dissorders, their diagnosis and treatment in pediatrics.
+Journal of Pediatric Neurological Disorders is an open access, peer reviewed journal which publishes scientific papers concerning the latest advances and research on nervous system developement, neurological disorders, their diagnosis and treatment in pediatrics.

 The Journal accepts papers such as research articles, case reports, reviews, medical reviews,commentaries, book reviews, molecular images, student's perspectives on published reports in the form of journal clubs and people and views.

 The Journal is using Editorial Manager System for quality review process.
 Editorial Manager System is an online manuscript submission, review and tracking systems.
 Review processing is performed by the editorial board members of Pediatric Neurological Disorders journal or outside experts; at least two independent reviewers approval followed by editor approval is required for acceptance of any citable manuscript.
 Authors may submit manuscripts and track their progress through the system, hopefully to publication.
 Reviewers can download manuscripts and submit their opinions to the editor.
 Editors can manage the whole submission/review/revise/publish process.